Google Foundation

 How does Google Foundation spend its money?

 Google Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Google Foundation tax-deductible?